fartcoin-project/brute_force38/README.md

 * You should now see a list of passwords in the terminal.
 * Brute_force38 will now utilize all CPUs to test each password against your BIP38 private key.
-* Invalid passwords are saved in [invalid_secrets.json](./invalid_secrets.json) and imported next try.
+* Invalid passwords are saved in [invalid_secrets.json](./invalid_secrets.json) and will be imported next try.
-* If the correct password has been found by brute_force38 the program will exit.
+* If the correct password has been found by brute_force38 the program will terminate the search.
 * The correct password will be saved in [valid_secret.json](./valid_secret.json).

 ## Configuration